metrorailings/OwlBlog/content/posts/week-7-insights-1.md

 Has Darnold woken up now after an excellent bootleg throw to DJ Moore?
 Nope...never mind.
 He threw a terrible interception on a 3rd and long.

+It speaks volumes when the Panthers prefer passing the ball with Darnold rather than run the ball with Hubbard.

+I love seeing the Giants roll the pocket against this fierce Panthers pass rush.
+Well done.

 ***

 ## Jets @ Patriots